OpenFn/docs/adaptors/dhis2.md

 clients, web portals and internal DHIS 2 modules.

 ### Data Model

+**The entities summarized below are key entities for the `Aggregate` module of DHIS2 -- see the [`Tracker` documentation](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/tracker.html) for details on this data model.**

 **Data element:** specifies **what** is being recorded by a particular data value.
 Ex. the number of COVID-19 cases.